Ovid/Personal-Search/README.markdown

 # HTML5

-Long-term I intend to take advantage of localStorage, so I have issues with using HTML5 now, though I do try to degrage gracefully.
+Long-term I intend to take advantage of localStorage, so I have issues with using HTML5 now, though I do try to degrade gracefully.

 # ALPHA

 This is only a proof of concept.
 In fact, it's fair to say that this code sucks.